Nachtfeuer/pipeline/docs/example.rst

 That's why I have choosen the variant to use Git since Git exactly knows all files (and folders) under versions copying it into the build folder of the Docker container.
-After unpacking you simply call **tox -e {{ env.PYTHON_VERSION }}** and your build runs fully "locally".
+After unpacking you simply call **tox -e {{ env.PYTHON_VERSION }}** and your build runs fully isolated inside the Docker container.

 The last lines (I don't print all - too many lines) look like following: